intuita-inc/intuita-docs/blog/2023-1-26writing-codemods-like-a-pro/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Advanced Codemod Development
+# Writing Codemods Like a Pro

-Coding codemods with imperative methods (like JSCodeShift for JS/TS) can be extremely powerful for code transformation.
-However, such codemods can be difficult to create, especially by a starter codemod developer.
+Writing codemods using imperative methods (like JSCodeShift for JS/TS) can be extremely powerful for code transformation.
+However, such codemods can be difficult to create, especially by new codemod authors.

-In this tutorial, we start taking the first steps towards writing codemods that solve real problems.
+In this article, we'll take what we've learned about ASTs and building simple codemods to tackle a real-world problem.

 <!--truncate-->

  ---

+## Prerequisites

+- **Understanding ASTs -** This article requires a basic understanding of how to inspect, traverse, and manipulate ASTs.
+If you need a refresher, check out [our guide on understanding ASTs](#).
+- **Basic Understanding of Codemods -** This article requires a basic understanding of writing simple codemods.
+If you're unfamiliar with writing codemods, check out [our tutorial on writing your first codemod](#).

 ## Overview

 Throughout this document, we will break down some of the thought process a codemod guru, like [Christoph Nakazawa](https://github.com/cpojer), uses to make useful codemods.

-By the end of this tutorial you will learn:
+By the end of this tutorial, you will learn:

 - How to write a codemod that solves a real-world problem.
 - Usage of more advanced AST manipulation techniques.
-- About new methods and tools that make your codemod development more efficient.
+- New methods and tools that make your codemod development more efficient.

-Lets learn by example together!
+Let's learn by example together!

----

-## Prerequisites

-### Understanding ASTs
-This tutorial requires understanding of Abstract Syntax Trees (ASTs).
-You should be able to inspect, traverse, & manipulate ASTs.
-If you're not familiar with ASTs, make sure to check out [our guide on understanding ASTs first](#).

-### Writing simple codemods
-Before getting into this tutorial, make sure you're familiar with writing simple codemods.
-If you're not, go over [our tutorial for writing your first codemod](#).

----

 ## Scenario

-Before the emergence of ES6, JS codebases heavily relief on `var` for variable declarations.
+Before the emergence of ES6, JS codebases heavily relied on `var` for variable declarations.

-Due to the issues with `var`'s scope issues, `let` and `const` declarations where introduced to put an end to the shortcomings of `var`.
+Due to the issues with `var`'s scope issues, `let` and `const` declarations were introduced to put an end to the shortcomings of `var`.

 However, even after the introduction of `let` and `const`, there are still a lot of codebases that haven't been migrated to use the new declaration types.
-Refactoring those codebases can be a tiresome process.
+Refactoring those codebases can be a tedious process.
 To add, resorting to search-and-replace methods aren't applicable in this scenario, as there are edge cases (which we discuss below) that aren't possible to cover with mere find-and-replace operations.

 In this example, we will take a look at the JS Codemod [`no-vars`](https://github.com/cpojer/js-codemod/blob/master/transforms/no-vars.js).